 Pet Insurance in Illinois

-The lifestyles of Illinois pets vary as much as their parents’, from the city slicker canine in Chicagoland to the chilled out cat south of Route 50 who spends her days soaking up the warmer temperatures.
-And Prairie State pups have boundless freedom, with off-leash dog beaches and parks in abundance, such as Montrose Dog Beach in Illinois, Green Valley Forest Preserve in Naperville, and Prairie Wolf Dog Park in Lake Forest.
+The lifestyles of Illinois pets vary as much as their parents’, from the city slicker canine in Chicago to the chilled out cat south of Route 50 who spends her days soaking up the warmer temperatures.
+Prairie State pups have boundless freedom, with off-leash dog beaches and parks in abundance.

 But living in Illinois can also bring some unique challenges and risks to pets.
-Illinois’ changeable and sometimes extreme weather means pet parents have to be wary of heat stroke and burnt paws in summer (also known as construction season in Chicago) and everything from antifreeze poisoning to frostbite in winter.
-Then there are the conditions which are more commonly diagnosed in Illinosan pets compared to the national average, such as arthritis for dogs and kidney disease for cats.
+Illinois’ changeable and sometimes extreme weather means pet parents have to be wary of heat stroke and burnt paws in summer and everything from antifreeze poisoning to frostbite in winter.
+Then there are the conditions that are more commonly diagnosed in Illinois compared to the national average, such as arthritis for dogs and kidney disease for cats.

 Crunching Veterinary Costs